Joloper/Ayzern/README.md

 Our challenge is to compete against other game engines and make Ayzern a 3D Game Engine never like before.

 # Access
-Git Clone HTTTPS and CMake
+Git Clone HTTPS and CMake